 If you're keen to ensure that your living room stays light and bright, despite the grey walls, we'd really advise keeping the window area uncluttered and dressed in a light color.
 A white or pale-colored floor will make a big difference, too.

 We will confess, we have previously mocked greige and what we liked to think of as its blandness, but alas, we have grown to love this neither grey nor brown nor beige color and think we owe it an apology.
 So, sorry greige.

-It's actually a perfect warm toned color that was made for creating cozy grey living rooms!
+If you can't decide between a beige room or a grey one, it's actually a perfect warm-toned color that combines the two hues.
 We love how it's been styled in this living room with splashes of sage green and pale mustard yellow.
 So what is the perfect greige shade?
 Well, we recommend Farrow and Ball Stony Ground.

 Need some help finding your perfect sofa, grey or otherwise?
 We've put together the ultimate guide to choosing a sofa.